This archival information applied only to first- and second-year undergraduates in the academic year 2019/20.

 Formative vs summative assessments

-Your Faculty or Department has determined which of the assessments set for the Easter Term are formative and which are summative.
+Your Faculty or Department has determined which of the assessments set for Easter Term 2020 are formative and which are summative.

 Formative assessments — these are designed to give you feedback on your progress this year.
 Feedback is provided to identify your strengths and weaknesses.
 You do not have to pass formative assessments to progress to your next year of study and marks awarded will not appear on your University transcript (the formal record of your achievement at Cambridge).
 However, you will be expected to sit them.
 They are an extremely important part of your education and you should treat them seriously.